Credit Card Payoff Calculator

 Does a balance transfer make sense to pay off credit card debt?+

-How does credit card interest compound?+
+How does credit card interest work?+

-What happens if I only pay the minimum payment on my credit card?+
+What happens if I only pay the minimum payment?+

-How do I pay off $10,000 in credit card debt fast?+
+How do I calculate my credit card payoff date?+